peteroupc/peteroupc.github.io/colorgen.md

 (or rather than color) to help users identify them.
 (Note that under the [Web Content Accessibility Guidelines 2.0](https://www.w3.org/TR/2008/REC-WCAG20-20081211/), color should generally not be the only means to call attention to information.)

-The following method can be used to generate a random list of distinguishable colors;
-`numColors` is the number of colors to generate. `MINDIST` is the minimum distance between colors that should be attempted; for RGB colors in 0-1 format, this value should be 0.2.
+The following method can be used to generate a color map of randomly generated distinguishable colors; `numColors` is the number of colors to generate. `MINDIST` is the minimum distance between colors that should be attempted; for RGB colors in 0-1 format, this value should be about 0.2.

     METHOD RandomColorList(numColors)
         list = NewList()